grewop/Pokedex/README.md

 # Pokedex
 Simple application that provides endpoints to manage pokemons.
 It is storing data in H2 database.
-To run program simply clicking run in your IDE or run command "mvn spring-boot:run" from terminal or from Command Prompt.
+To run program simply clicking run in your IDE or run command `mvn spring-boot:run` from terminal or from Command Prompt.

 # REST API